wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 // [...]
 Some code [...]
 ```

-Without redeclarating variables in the code
+Without redeclaring variables in the code

 ### Which one is the best?

 Right now, If you write clean code, it doesn't matter which one you use.

-Personally - I mostly utilize `require_once`.
+Personally, I mostly utilize `require_once`.
 But that's more of a habit.

-So, choice is yours!
+So, the choice is yours!

 ## Conclusion